Ruby Annette

 quest to elevate photography to art.
 When a viewer asks me, Is this a painting or a photograph?, I know I’ve achieved my goals. “

-Jean’s art is also available at Gallery on the Square in Alpine, The Gage Hotel gift shop in Marathon, the Paisano Hotel gift shop in Marfa, and Murphy Creek Cellars in Mason.
+Jean’s art is also available at Big Bend Gallery in Alpine, The Gage Hotel gift shop in Marathon, the Paisano Hotel gift shop in Marfa, and Murphy Creek Cellars in Mason.
 Visit her website at: www.bigbendvistas.com.

 Cathy Pankratz